michaelmarty/UniDec/readme.md

 ## Change Log

+v.2.6.8

+Fixed bug with matching spectra in Oligomer and Mass Tools.

 v.2.6.7

 *Space+Middle Click* on any line plot will now automatically add peak annotation.
 Simply Space+Middle Click again to turn it off.